Neil925/CrazyPills/README.md

 ### Command
 A command is also added with this plugin.
 That being a remote admin console command called `pill` or `pills`.
 The command allows for instantaneous occurrence of the effects of consuming a Pain Killer and requires the `cp.pill` permission node in the Exiled `permissions.yml`.
-The command accepts one optional argument to choose which pill effect the command sender would like to trigger.
-If left empty, it will be randomized.
+The command accepts one optional argument, either a string name or a number, to choose which pill effect the command sender would like to trigger.
+If left empty, it will be randomized in accordance to the config allowed PillEffects.

 ### Significant Configs Values
 ```